 The OLA requires that all applicable security policies have to be accepted and enforced;

 The OLA was re-written to clarify that the whole agreement concerns all sites in UNCERTIFIED/SUSPENDED/CERTIFIED status unless differently stated.
 Those parts of the OLA (such as availability requirements, response time to tickets) that are only applicable to CERTIFIED sites, are now explicitly mentioned to be only prescriptive to CERTIFIED sites.
 This is a major change in the OLA.
-This change was necessary to make sure that also UNCERTIFIED and SUSPENDED Resource Centres enforce security policies;
+This change was necessary to make sure that also UNCERTIFIED and SUSPENDED RCs enforce security policies;

-An additional responsibility statement for Resource Centres about intellectual property rights was added in agreement with the Security Policy Group;
+An additional responsibility statement for RCs about intellectual property rights was added in agreement with the Security Policy Group;

 Terminology was improved to keep it consistent with the EGI Glossary and ITIL definition of terms.

-In March 2012 the Operations Management Board approved the version 1.1 of the RC OLA, NGIs will disseminate and enforce the new OLA with their sites.
+In March 2012 the Operations Management Board approved the version 1.1 of the RC OLA, RPs will disseminate and enforce the new OLA with their sites.

 Resource infrastructure provider OLA

-The Resource infrastructure Provider OLA has been defined during the end of 2011 and the first quarter of 2012.
+The RP OLA has been defined during the end of 2011 and the first quarter of 2012.
 The Operations Management Board approved the RP OLA on 25 October 2011 [OMB201110].

 Release notes v.
 1.0

-This is the first version of the EGI Resource infrastructure Centre OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).
+This is the first version of the EGI RP OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).
 The main elements of this version are:

 Definition of the amendment procedure: changes to the document can now be requested by issuing a GGUS ticket.